 Why do people make paintings or sculptures or other works of art?
 Why do you suppose cave people painted or scratched pictures on their walls?

 What kinds of stories can we get from the pictures they put on their walls?
 If you lived in a cave home, and you wanted to tell an important story about living in France, how would you put it into pictures?

-At the conclusion of this unit, students will be able to: explain the purpose of cave paintings and rock art
+Explain the purpose of cave paintings and rock art

-identify some of the animals that roamed France in prehistoric times
+Identify some of the animals that roamed France in prehistoric times

-appreciate the methods used by ancient civilization to create cave and rock art
+Appreciate the methods used by ancient civilization to create cave and rock art

-use appropriate French words related to cave exploration:explorer, la grotte, la casque, la lumière, allumer, la peinture, la gravure, le dessin, la sculpture, l’archéologie, archéologue, préhistorique, la pierre, troglodyte
+Use appropriate French words related to cave exploration:explorer, la grotte, la casque, la lumière, allumer, la peinture, la gravure, le dessin, la sculpture, l’archéologie, archéologue, préhistorique, la pierre, troglodyte